 The Nemo also self-inflates faster than the MegaMat Duo.
 This can be convenient if you want to pull over on the side of the road for the night.

 There was a slight difference when it came to packing size.
 The MegaMat has complaints of being bulky, but the Nemo isn’t that much different.
 When packed the MegaMat has dimensions of 28” X 12” and the Nemo 26” X 12”.

 When it comes to overall value, the Nemo Roamer and MegaMat Duo are pretty similar.
+In other words, neither are cheap!
 Both pads offer comfortable sleep for two adults and serve multiple purposes.

 MegaMat Duo 10 Vs MegaMat 10

 The MegaMat and MegaMat Duo might as well be siblings because they are pretty much the same pad except for one is bigger.
 The big brother MegaMat Duo is twice the weight and fits twice the people.

 The original MegaMat 10 is perfect for one person who wants to use it in a car or a tent.
 Even though it is only for one person it still would make a quick and easy guest room pad.

 The only other difference between the two besides the size is the price.
 The MegaMat is a fraction of the cost and that is mainly due to it being meant for one person and not two.

 Overall, whichever you choose your quality of sleep won’t suffer.
 Who knows you might end up sleeping on the MegaMat more than your bed at home!